Optimization of Tree Ensembles: Model

-} In order of appearance, the constraints have the following meaning.
+With these definitions, the MIO can be written as follows: {\allowdisplaybreaks } The constraints have the following meaning.
 Constraint~\eqref{prob:TEOMIO_ysumtoone} ensures that the observation falls in exactly one of the leaves of each tree $t$.
 Constraint~\eqref{prob:TEOMIO_left} ensures that, if $\sum_{j \in \cond(s)} x_{\var(s), j} = 0$, then $y_{t,\ell}$ is forced to zero for all $\ell \in \leftleaves(s)$; in words, the condition of the split is false, so the observation cannot fall into any leaf to the left of split $s$, as this would require the condition to be true.
 Similarly, constraint~\eqref{prob:TEOMIO_right} ensures that if the condition of split $s$ \emph{is} satisfied, then $y_{t,\ell}$ is forced to zero for all $\ell \in \rightleaves(s)$; in words, the condition of the split is true, so the observation cannot fall into any leaf to the right of split $s$, as this would require the condition to be false.
 Constraint~\eqref{prob:TEOMIO_categorical} ensures that for each categorical variable $i \in \Ccal$, exactly one of the $K_i$ levels is selected.
-Constraint~\eqref{prob:TEOMIO_numeric} requires that if the numeric independent variable $i$ is less than or equal to the $j$th lowest split point, then it must also be less than or equal to the $j+1$th lowest split point.
+Constraint~\eqref{prob:TEOMIO_numeric} requires that if the numeric independent variable $i$ is less than or equal to the $j$th lowest split point, then it must also be less than or equal to the $(j+1)$th lowest split point.
 Constraint~\eqref{prob:TEOMIO_xbinary} defines each $x_{i,j}$ to be binary, while constraint~\eqref{prob:TEOMIO_ycontinuous} defines each $y_{t,\ell}$ to be nonnegative.
 The objective represents the prediction of the ensemble of trees on the observation that is encoded by $\xb$.

 We now comment on several features of the model.
 The first is that the $y_{t,\ell}$ variables, despite having a binary meaning, are defined as continuous variables.
 The reason for this is that when $\xb$ is binary, the constraints automatically force $\yb$ to be binary.
 We will formally state this result later (Proposition~\ref{prop:SubPrimalBinaryOptimal} of Section~\ref{subsec:solutionmethods_bendersdecomposition}).
 As a result, the only binary variables are those in $\xb$, of which there are $\sum_{i=1}^n K_i$.
 Recall that for categorical independent variables, $K_i$ is the number of levels, whereas for numeric independent variables, $K_i$ is the number of unique split points found in the tree ensemble $\{ f_t \}_{t=1}^T$.